 And according to filmmaker Mark Kitchell (Berkeley in the Sixties, A Fierce Green Fire, Evolution of Organic) it’s "the most popular and successful outgrowth of the environmental impulse of the last fifty years."

 As a Holistic Nutritionist who is constantly looking to the past to traditions - for sage wisdom, I was ecstatic when invited to speak with a big player in the local organic industry.
 A Godfather, if you will, and his wonderful partner.

 I met Maggie and Elam at a "Summer of Love" hippie party that Laurel Irons (Okanagan-Similkameen Community Acupuncture) and I planned for the Cawston community.
 It would be a fun way to sip, share and party, blending kombucha and herbal remedies with alcohol (or not) and of course great music and food.
 That's where Elam and Maggie came in, their band "Wild Organic Humans" provided us with the sounds of the 60's and got people off their feet and dancing.
 They like to rock.

 But, the hot, hot summer is over.
-It's November 1, cold, and I arrived on their land in Cawston and was warmly welcomed into E&M's cozy residence where we sat with a cuppa honey'd herbal tea.
+It's a chilly November 1 and I arrived on their land in Cawston.
+Warmly welcomed into E&M's cozy residence, we sat with a cuppa honey'd herbal tea.
 I started firing questions.
 Elam's "Lennonesque" drawl had me captivated.